MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/Clear-History.md

 can view the history, add and delete commands, and run commands from the history.
 For more information, see [about_History](About/about_History.md).

+The session history is managed separately from the history maintained by the **PSReadLine** module.
+Both histories are available in sessions where **PSReadLine** is loaded.
+This cmdlet only works with the session history.
+For more information see, [about_PSReadLine](../PSReadLine/About/about_PSReadLine.md).

 ## RELATED LINKS

 [about_History](About/about_History.md)